yongbowin/notes/machine_learning.md

 ## Codes
 Machine Learning
  - Basics
    - [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch) - Machine Learning From Scratch.
 Bare bones Python implementations of Machine Learning models and algorithms with a focus on transparency and accessibility.
-Aims to cover everything from Data Mining techniques to Deep Learning
+Aims to cover everything from Data Mining techniques to Deep Learning.
-   - [awesome-machine-learning](https://github.com/aymericdamien/awesome-machine-learning) - A curated list of awesome Machine Learning frameworks, libraries and software
+   - [awesome-machine-learning](https://github.com/aymericdamien/awesome-machine-learning) - A curated list of awesome Machine Learning frameworks, libraries and software.

 ## Theory